 A mass fatality incident may be caused by natural hazards (earthquakes, floods, hurricanes), accidental disasters (airline crashes, bridge or tunnel collapses), pandemic outbreak or by intention (acts of terrorism, mass shooters).
 Therefore, mass fatality response planning should be based on a scalable plan that can be tailored to any specific situation.

 The purpose of this template is to provide a framework for an organized and effective response to a mass fatality incident specifically regarding identification and disposition of deceased individuals.
-The template provides a structure for the coordination and communication among multiple agencies and organizations to provide efficient and effective mass fatality management.
+It provides a structure for coordination and communication among multiple agencies and organizations to provide efficient and effective mass fatality management.

-The Mass Fatality Operational Response Plan Template is designed as an easy and inexpensive tool for communities to begin the important preparation process for planning in case of a mass fatality.
+The Mass Fatality Operational Response Plan Template is an easy and inexpensive tool for communities to use to begin the process of planning for a mass fatality.
 This type of incident results in an overwhelming number of deaths and stretches local agencies and available resources.
-The 300-plus page customizable template outlines the operational response and also comes with five hours of SNA International consultation hours ($875 value) to help communities as they plan for the worst-case scenarios.
+The 300-plus page customizable template outlines the operational response.
+It also comes with five hours of SNA International consultation hours ($875 value) to help communities as they plan for the worst-case scenarios.

-Incident Morgue (IM) Operations following a mass fatality are much different than the normal day-to-day flow of operations typically performed in a morgue.
-The template outlines which forensic specialties will be needed, the size and infrastructure requirements of the morgue itself, ancillary support needed, and other specifics required to establish a morgue operation that meets the unique requirements of the mass fatality response.
+Incident Morgue (IM) Operations following a mass fatality are very different from the normal day-to-day flow of operations typically performed in a morgue.
+The template outlines which forensic specialties will be needed, the size and infrastructure requirements of the morgue itself, ancillary support needed, and other specifics required to establish a morgue operation that meets the unique requirements of a mass fatality response.

-Victim Identification Operations will coordinate the identification of human remains.
+Victim Identification Operations coordinate the identification of human remains.
 The ultimate goal of any mass fatality response is the identification and reunification of the deceased with their surviving family members.
-The template outlines the generally accepted guidelines for human identification.
-Additionally, the template outlines the collection and comparison of antemortem and postmortem information for making identifications.
+Our template outlines the generally accepted guidelines for human identification.
+It also outlines the collection and comparison of antemortem and postmortem information for making identifications.

 Strengthen Your Current Plan

-Idea for communities that already have a plan or a partial plan in place.
-At the operational level the customized template will strengthen and complete existing plans.
+Our customizable template is ideal for communities that already have a plan or partial plan in place.
+At the operational level it will strengthen and complete existing plans.
 It is designed to go from the shelf to the response and provide guidance, job actions, and forms.
 This template can be a next step in expanding current plans.
-The template may be purchased in its entirety and also in individual sections: body recovery, Family Assistance center, morgue operations and identification, and hospital/healthcare roles and responsibilities.
+The template may be purchased in its entirety or in individual sections: body recovery, Family Assistance center, morgue operations and identification, and hospital/healthcare roles and responsibilities.